RahulModak74/working_agents/README.md

 ./main.py
 ```

-This launches the interactive command-line interface where you can:
+This launches an interactive CLI where you can:

 - Create agents: `create agent1 [model] [type]`
 - Run agents: `run agent1 What is the risk score? [file] data.csv [memory:risk] [format:json]`